carbon-io/presentation__gluecon-2017/README.md

 ### (3.2) Services, Endpoints, and Operations

+In carbon.io the top-level application is called a *Service*.

 * A Service is a tree of Endpoints
 * Endpoints are a set of Operations (GET, PUT, POST, DELETE, etc...)